cdlate/resume/index.md

 I love programming, challenge and learning.
 During the years I've mastered PHP and Javascript and I am fluent in many other languages like Python, C++, Java next on my todo list C#!

 I want to join an enthusiastic and passionate team.
-Fast pace environments doesn’t scare me.
+Fast pace environments doesn't scare me.

 ## Employment History ##